jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 Under a new region `Healthpack_variables`, create a variable with type `GameObject` and name it `healthpack`.
 We will need this variable to spawn healthpacks when chests are opened.
 Back in the unity editor, with `Chest` selected, drag and drop a reference to the `HealthPack` prefab into this variable via the unity inspector.

+When a player walks over a health potion, it should boost their health points, and lastly disappear; giving the illusion of the potion being used.

 **Task: fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a healthpack (Again, make sure to attach the script before testing)**

 Solution (translate hex to ASCII):